 Fiber Optic Measurements, OTDR Trace Recording and Analysis (Part 2)

-Let us consider in detail measuring kilometric attenuation by a reflectometer.
+Let us consider in detail measuring kilometric attenuation with a reflectometer.

 OTDRs often have an automatic analysis function, but it does not always correctly determine where the dead zone is, where the FO line end is, where there is noise and, accordingly, the OTDR trace can show that the kilometric attenuation of the line is -36 dB / km, for example, which is definitely false.
 Therefore, it is advisable to make measurements manually.

-However, we consider a conventional OTDR, and the FO lines are noisy, so it's better to use the second method.
+However, we consider a conventional reflectometer, and the FO lines are noisy, so it's better to use the second method.

 The second, a more accurate method is with approximation (LSA).
 In this case, the program builds a virtual line that averages (approximates) all irregularities on the FO line (the least squares method is applied), and by an inclination of this line the program determines the signal loss.